bkaracali/Task-Management-Backend/README.md

 ### Project Overview

 This project consists of a backend built with .NET and PostgreSQL, along with a notification system for users.
 The core features include:
-- **API Data Retrieval**: Periodic retrieval of data from an external API (currency exchange rates) to update the system.
+- **API Data Retrieval**: Periodic retrieval of stock data from the Yahoo Finance API to update the system.
 - **Password Reminder Notifications**: Sending reminders to users to update their passwords at regular intervals.
-- **Task-based Notification System**: Based on conditions like currency exchange rate fluctuations or password update reminders, the system sends notifications to users.

 ### Setup and Running Instructions